 We may attempt to broaden the global reach of our platform by selectively collaborating with leading therapeutic companies and other organizations.
 As a result, we may periodically explore a variety of possible additional strategic collaborations in an effort to gain access to additional product candidates or resources.
 At the current time, we cannot predict what form such a strategic collaboration might take.
-In the event we do form such collaborations, we intend to retain significant economic and commercial rights to our programs in key geographic areas that are core to our long-term strategic collaborations can be complicated and time consuming to negotiate and document.
+In the event we do form such collaborations, we intend to retain significant economic and commercial rights to our programs in key geographic areas that are core to our long-term strategy.
+We are likely to face significant competition in seeking appropriate strategic collaborators, and strategic collaborations can be complicated and time consuming to negotiate and document.
 We may not be able to negotiate strategic collaborations on acceptable terms, or at all.
 We are unable to predict when, if ever, we will enter into any additional strategic collaborations because of the numerous risks and uncertainties associated with establishing them.